hashicorp/consul/website/source/docs/agent/telemetry.html.md

 the connections by service name.

-Assuming all services are using a managed built-in proxy, you can get a complete overview of both number of open connections and bytes sent and recieved between all services by aggregating over these metrics.
+Assuming all services are using a managed built-in proxy, you can get a complete overview of both number of open connections and bytes sent and received between all services by aggregating over these metrics.

 For example aggregating over all `upstream` (i.e. outbound) connections which